 Robert Potterton III (Member-at-Large/Webmaster) has been a professional church musician and composer in New England for nearly twenty years, most notably as Director of Worship & the Arts at St. Luke’s Lutheran Church in Dedham from 2008-2015 and Organist-Choirmaster at historic Christ Church (Episcopal) in Fitchburg since 2015.
-A Connecticut native, he was brought up in the Lutheran Church-Missouri Synod, holding positions at several parishes there and in New York through high school and college.
 He completed a Bachelor of Music degree in Composition & Organ Performance at Houghton College (NY), where he studied with Judy Congdon, Mark Hijleh, and Sun Mi Ro, and Master of Sacred Music & Master of Sacred Theology degrees at Boston University, where he studied with Peter Sykes.
-From 2008-2015, he was Director of Worship & the Arts at St. Luke’s Lutheran Church in Dedham, during which time he also served as one of the youngest chapter deans in the history of the AGO.
-Robert resides in Spencer with his wife Carissa, a computer programmer and professional photographer, and their children: Adam and Kimberly.
+Since 2019, he has been an Associate at G. Paul Music in Worcester, New England’s representative for Allen Organ Company.
+Robert resides in Spencer with his wife Carissa, an IT developer and professional photographer, and their children, Adam and Kimberly.